dkarunat123/CCHS-Population-Health-Analysis/README.md

 This project uses **R, RStudio, SQLite, DB Browser for SQLite, Power BI, Tableau, Git, and GitHub**.

 R was used for data import, cleaning, survey-weighted descriptive analysis, logistic regression, visualization, and construction of the analytical data mart.
-SQLite was used for relational querying, while Power BI and Tableau were used to create interactive reporting dashboards.
+Tableau and Power BI were used to create interactive reporting dashboards, while SQLite was used for relational querying.

 Git and GitHub were used to organize, document, and version the completed project.